Artist diploma - Interpretation Creation - 3ème Cycle

 Admission (September)

-1. a semi-structured group test (30 minutes);
+1. a semi-directed collective examination (30 minutes);

-• motivation
+• motivation;

-• ability to work as part of a team.
+• ability to work within a collective.

-Description of the semi-directed group test
+Description of the semi-directed collective examination

 Description of the orchestral line test